stanwood/handbook/README.md

 If you want to meet a Woody in person, we are sponsoring the flight with up to 200€ and a stay at the hotel up to 100€.

-Sent me a direct message to the CEO and explain, why you want to go.
+Sent me a direct message to the MD and explain, why you want to go.

 We will be generous.